Rotational invariance in critical planar lattice models: Preliminaries

 The inequalities above will respectively be referred to as the {\em FKG inequality} and the {\em comparison between boundary conditions}.

-\bigbreak {\em Spatial Markov property.} For any configuration $\omega'\in\{0,1\}^E$ and any $F\subset E$,
+\bigbreak {\em Spatial Markov property.} For any configuration~$\omega'\in\{0,1\}^E$ and any~$F\subset E$,

-where $H$ denotes the graph induced by the edge-set $F$, and $\xi'$ are the boundary conditions on $H$ defined as follows: $x$ and $y$ on $\partial H$ are wired if they are connected in $(\omega'_{|E\setminus F})^\xi$.
+where~$H$ denotes the graph induced by the edge-set~$F$, and~$\xi'$ are the boundary conditions on~$H$ defined as follows: $x$ and~$y$ on~$\partial H$ are wired if they are connected in~$(\omega'_{|E\setminus F})^\xi$.

-A direct consequence of the spatial Markov property is the {\em finite-energy property} guaranteeing that conditioned on the states of all the other edges in a graph, the probability that an edge is open is between $p/(p+q(1-p))$ and $p$. \bigbreak {\em Dual model.} Define (see Figure~\ref{fig:configurations}) the dual graph $G^*=(V^*,E^*)$ of $G$ as follows: place dual sites at the centers of the faces of $G$ (the external face, when considering a graph in the plane, must be counted as a face of the graph), and for every edge $e\in E$, place a dual edge between the two dual sites corresponding to faces bordering $e$.
-When the graph is isoradial, we make the following choice for the position of dual vertices in $V^*$: the vertex $v^*$ corresponding to a face of $G$ is placed at the center of the corresponding circumcircle.
+A direct consequence of the spatial Markov property is the {\em finite-energy property} guaranteeing that, conditioned on the states of all the other edges in a graph, the probability that an edge $e$ is open is between~$p_e/(p_e+q(1-p_e))$ and~$p_e$. \bigbreak {\em Dual model.} Define the dual graph~$G^*=(V^*,E^*)$ of~$G$ as follows: place dual sites at the centres of the faces of~$G$ (the external face, when considering a graph in the plane, must be counted as a face of the graph), and for every edge~$e\in E$, place a dual edge between the two dual sites corresponding to faces bordering~$e$ (see Figures~\ref{fig:subtended_angle} and~\ref{fig:configurations}).
+When the graph is isoradial, we make the following choice for the position of dual vertices in~$V^*$: the vertex~$v^*$ corresponding to a face of~$G$ is placed at the center of the corresponding circumcircle.
 The dual of an isoradial graph is by construction an isoradial graph.

-Given a subgraph configuration $\omega$, construct a configuration $\omega^*$ on $G^*$ by declaring any edge of the dual graph to be open (resp.\ closed) if the corresponding edge of the primal lattice is closed (resp.\ open) for the initial configuration.
-The new configuration is called the \emph{dual configuration} of $\omega$.
+Given a subgraph configuration~$\omega$, construct a configuration~$\omega^*$ on~$G^*$ by declaring any edge of the dual graph to be open (resp.\ closed) if the corresponding edge of the primal lattice is closed (resp.\ open) for the initial configuration.
+The new configuration is called the \emph{dual configuration} of~$\omega$.
 The dual model on the dual graph given by the dual configurations then corresponds to a random-cluster measure with isoradial weights and dual boundary conditions.
-We do not want to discuss too much the details of how dual boundary conditions are defined (we refer to \cite{Gri06} for details and to \cite{duminil2018universality} for the isoradial setting) and we simply observe that the dual of free boundary conditions are the wired ones, and vice versa. \bigbreak
+We will not discuss the details of how dual boundary conditions are defined (we refer to \cite{Gri06} for details in the general case and to \cite{DumLiMan18} for the isoradial setting) and we simply observe that the dual of the free boundary conditions are the wired ones, and vice versa. \bigbreak